toastmod/win32-pe-pack/README.md

 # Win32 PE Packer

-This program hunts and gathers the Dynamically Linked Libraries from your System32 folder, as per a given PE file's imports, and packs them into a folder.
+This program hunts and gathers the Dynamically Linked Libraries from your PATH, as per a given PE file's imports, and packs them into a folder.

 You can use [pe-bear](https://github.com/hasherezade/pe-bear) to find what imports are available.